-A study in Washington found that "neonates" (young lizards) feed almost exclusively on ants, while ants made up about 72 percent of the adult diet.
+A study in Kittitas County by a Central Washington graduate student found that newborn lizards ("neonates") feed almost exclusively on ants, while the adult diet was made up of about 72 percent ants.

 Pygmy short-horned lizards reach the northern extent of their range in Washington and occur primarily in the Columbia Plateau Ecoregion.
 Abundance varies from site to site.
 The statewide trend is unknown.